|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by North American Aviation (NAA).
 Constructors Number 62B-2911.
 Delivered to the U.S. Army Air Force (USAAF) as B-25B Mitchell serial number 40-2242.

 Assigned to the 12th Air Force, 17th Bombardment Group, 95th Bombardment Squadron.
 Nose number 3.
 No known nickname or nose art.
 One of sixteen B-25's assigned to the "Doolittle Raid".

-On April 18, 1942 took off from the USS Hornet at 8:46 as as aircraft number eight as part of the "Doolittle Raid".
+On April 18, 1942 at 8:46 took off from the USS Hornet CV-8 piloted by Captain Edwin J. York as as aircraft number eight of sixteen bombers on the "Doolittle Raid".
 Aboard was a mixed crew from the 37th Bombardment Squadron and the 89th Reconnaissance Squadron.
 Just prior to take off, the top turret of this bomber failed and was inoperative during the entire flight.
 Also, the aircraft was experiencing engine problems.

 Following the mission, pilot York realized he did not have enough fuel to reach China and elected to land at 5:45 pm at Primorskrai Airfield (Primiori) near Vladivostok.
 After landing, Soviet forces confiscated the aircraft and the crew were interned.